 Are we done?
 Is it that easy?
 Kind of.
 This very much works as a finishing point, especially if you are working with tights that have a lot more elasticity.
-But mine were too saggy in the arms, with too much bunching of the material under the armpits.
+But mine, which were more knit leggings than tights, were too saggy in the arms, with too much bunching of the material under the armpits.
 But the boob-holding department was on point (ha)!

 So I used the very advanced and technical sewing equipment known as a plate and a Sharpie to fix the arm problem.

 Measuring about 7 inches from the bottom of the top (that is the waistband of the leggings), I used a plate to evenly mark out a dip in the fabric for the armpit.

 And then measured a short straight line from the crest of the plate marking toward the waistband, to taper the otherwise sudden change in the cut of the garment.
 I also measured off a long tapering line from the other side of the crescent all the way down to the cuff of the sleeve/leg to slim down the fit of the arm.
 I did this for both arms, of course.